 8. Tony Hughes

-With over 30 years of experience in sales and managing positions, Tony has become one of the most prominent thought leaders in sales.
+With over 30 years of experience in sales and managing positions, Tony is one of the most prominent thought leaders in sales.
 He has helped companies earn contracts amounting to $100 million and that number is growing.

 Why should you keep an eye on Tony’s content?